In 2021 we're looking for new voices to help us reimagine the Changemaker Series.

 In 2015, AIGA Seattle hosted a series of design thinking workshops to educate creative professionals and local nonprofit organizations to spark community innovation.
 This became the Changemaker Series.
 In that inaugural year, we united eight social change organizations with over forty volunteer team members to address local food challenges.

 We developed a design thinking curriculum and program for the second year, and selected 34 volunteer creatives from nearly 200 applicants to join six teams working with organizations to address challenges for homeless individuals.
 In the years since, we have partnered creative professionals with local organizations serving immigrants and refugees, youth, environmental conservation causes, and mental health.

 Project teams provided user experience research, new visual identities and branding materials, updated web designs, workflow applications, social media campaigns and more.
-Causes, projects and organizations have included: streamlining processes for DESC’s in-kind donations with tools and reporting; increasing readership among millennials for Real Change; advocating domestic fair trade principles with the Domestic Fair Trade Association, and partnering with Marketshare to empower immigrant entrepreneurs to create an ethnic street food market in Seattle.
+Causes, projects, and organizations have included: streamlining processes for DESC’s in-kind donations with tools and reporting; increasing readership among millennials for Real Change; helping Encompass better reach parents with parenting education through a podcast, and more.
+You can check out the Changemaker Series 2020 Showcase and projects here.

 "What sort of impact do we expect, now that we’ve organized this project and are two weeks away from launching it?
 The Union Gospel Mission has about 50,000 supporters in Greater Seattle, and their goal is to convert about 10% of those to using the app or the service once per month…and if these people paid on average $5 for that buy-one-feed-one dish.
 We’re talking about $25,000 in new revenue for the Mission to feed those in need.
 That would feed an additional 10,000 people."